Sharp (OTCMKTS:SHCAY) Updates FY 2022 Earnings Guidance

 Sharp (OTCMKTS:SHCAY) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.130-$1.130 for the period.
 The company issued revenue guidance of $23.21 billion-$23.21 billion.

-Separately, Zacks Investment Research lowered Sharp from a hold rating to a sell rating in a research report on Thursday, August 5th.
+Separately, Zacks Investment Research lowered shares of Sharp from a hold rating to a sell rating in a report on Thursday, August 5th.

 About Sharp